 George Washington was elected president of the United States in 1789, but it would be more than 100 years before a sitting U.S. head of state ventured outside his country’s borders for a diplomatic visit.
 That it was Teddy Roosevelt should come as no surprise, given his carefully curated reputation as a khaki-clad Man of the World.
-Also unsurprising was his destination.
-He could have gone to the United Kingdom, a country with which the U.S. had tangled diplomatically, and sometimes martially, ever since it gained independence.
-He could have gone to Spain, against which the United States had just won a war that we now know paved the way for U.S. dominance for decades to come.
+That his destination was Central America, however, seems counterintuitive.
+He could have gone to the United Kingdom, a country with which the U.S. had tangled since before it was even the U.S. He could have gone to Spain, against which the United States had just won a war that (we now know) paved the way for U.S. dominance for decades to come.
 He could have gone to visit any great power, but he didn’t.
-He went to Panama – to observe the progress of the Panama Canal, a symbol of U.S. geopolitical power and, in time, a major contributor to it.
+He went to Panama – to observe the progress of the Panama Canal, a symbol of U.S. geopolitical strength and, in time, a major contributor to it.

 Roosevelt’s stewardship of the Panama Canal is well-known.
 But the U.S. was interested in the region, and in the prospects of an isthmian canal there, long before he became president.
 Thomas Jefferson wrote about the importance of Central America as early as the 1780s.
 He considered it a natural extension of the new American domain, the southern reach of what expansionists in the U.S. would later call Manifest Destiny.

 There’s plenty more to say about U.S. interests beyond the canal – in fact, LaFeber doesn’t dwell on the canal for very long – but focusing solely on those ignores the moral context of the region’s modern history.
 And here is where LaFeber excels.
-Because U.S. leaders identified the strategic value of Central America early, the region became an early target of Washington’s imperial ambitions.
+Because U.S. leaders identified the strategic value of Central America early on, the region quickly became a target of Washington’s imperial ambitions.
 First came the Monroe Doctrine, which, however toothless it was initially, laid the foundation for subsequent policies with much more bite.
-The Roosevelt Corollary, Taft’s dollar diplomacy, Wilson’s declaration on Latin America, the Good Neighbor Policy – all of them, each in its unique way, armored U.S. interests against Central American interests.
-It was a zero-sum game that the U.S. never really lost, some notable setbacks notwithstanding.
+The Roosevelt Corollary, Taft’s dollar diplomacy, Wilson’s declaration on Latin America, the Good Neighbor Policy – each policy in its unique way advanced U.S. interests while subverting Central American interests.
+It was a zero-sum game that the U.S. never really lost.

 Through these policies, the United States tethered Central American nations to its own prerogatives.
 Once Washington solidified its position over the British and Germans, these countries became single-crop agrarian economies that depended almost entirely on U.S. markets.
 They received loans from Wall Street and Washington and from no one else.
-They imported most of their food from the U.S. And when anything compromised U.S. interests – for example, a leader, democratically elected or otherwise, who wanted to tip the scales away from the oligarchs who were the instruments of Washington’s policies – the U.S. would support insurrections against the usurper or simply intervene.
-As time went on, Washington preferred the former over the latter, but as LaFeber notes, between 1898 and 1920, U.S. Marines entered the Caribbean region no fewer than 20 times.
-(This is to say nothing of U.S. activity during the Cold War.)
+They imported most of their food from the U.S. And when anything compromised U.S. interests – like when a democratically elected leader wanted to tip the scales away from the oligarchs that were the instruments of Washington’s policies – the U.S. would either support local insurrections against them or simply intervene directly.
+As time went on, Washington would opt for the former over the latter, but early on, as LaFeber notes, between 1898 and 1920, U.S. Marines entered the Caribbean region no fewer than 20 times.

 The case of Honduras was especially instructive.
 In LaFeber’s words, the country was “less a nation than a customs house surrounded by adventurers.”
 Northern Honduras was effectively annexed to foreign corporate interests.
 Enterprising banana companies arrived around 1900, bought up the best tracts of land, built their own railroads, established their own banking systems and capitalized on the corruption of local government officials.
 The owners declined to share with the rest of Honduras the fruits of their prosperity.